 Paying off a loan on time is as much about the means as it is about discipline.
 Before you take a loan make sure you do the math to ensure you have the funds to pay it off.
 Personal loans are generally higher interest loans, and not paying them off in time can amount to huge penalties.
 On Fi Money, you can set reminders to ensure you never miss a repayment.

 The repayment period for any personal loan varies from lender to lender, and it depends on your loan amount.
-Nonetheless, typically, personal loans are availed to fulfill financial deficits for the short term.
+Nonetheless, typically, personal loans are availed to fulfil financial deficits for the short term.
 Hence, some personal loans have common tenures of 12 months to 60 months.

 It is certainly good to repay a personal loan early if you have the funds to do so.
 However, early loan repayment, before the tenure of your personal loan ends, means that your lender may charge you a fee for foreclosure.
 This fee varies between lenders, and you may not wish to pay it if it is on the higher side.
 It’s worth your while to check the foreclosure charge before you take a personal loan.